developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/input/voice/index.md

 * Voice Input is not supported if Enterprise Home Screen (EHS) is in restricted mode.
 However, enabling all the privilege settings in EHS will reinstate Voice Input in DataWedge.
 * If the PTT (push-to-talk) button is released during voice capture, there can be a 1 to 2 second delay to display the captured data due to the speech engine continually listening at that moment.
 * When PTT Express is enabled and running, Voice Input should not be used simultaneously, otherwise it can lead to unexpected behavior.
-* When Voice Input is enabled in an active profile, streaming media is muted on the device.
+* When Voice Input is enabled in an active DataWedge profile, the media volume stream is muted via the volume control of the device.

 ------